ERBringHorvath/SeqForge/README.md

 **Required arguments:** <br/>
 `-c`, `--csv-oath`: path to results csv file from `seqforge query` <br />
 `-f`, `--fasta_directory`: path to reference FASTA assemblies <br />
-&nbsp;&nbsp;&nbsp;&nbsp;These should be the FASTA files the BLAST databases were created from and should have the same basename as the query results files <br />
+These should be the FASTA files the BLAST databases were created from and should have the same basename as the query results files <br />
 `-o`, `--output_fasta`: output file to contain sequences, defaults to current working directory

 **Optional arguments:** <br/>